Istrian–Dalmatian exodus: World War I and post-War period

-Slavs under Italian Fascist rule
+Croats and Slovenes under Italian Fascist rule

 After World War I, under the Treaty of Rapallo between the Kingdom of Serbs, Croats and Slovenes (later Kingdom of Yugoslavia) and the Kingdom of Italy (12 November 1920), Italy obtained almost all of Istria with Trieste, the exception being the island of Krk and part of Kastav commune, which went to the Kingdom of Serbs, Croats and Slovenes.
 By the Treaty of Rome (27 January 1924) Italy took Rijeka as well, which had been planned to become an independent state.

 In these areas, there was a forced policy of Italianization of the population in the 1920s and 1930s.
 In addition, there were acts of fascist violence not hampered by the authorities, such as the torching of the Narodni dom (National House) in Pula and Trieste carried out at night by Fascists with the connivance of the police (13 July 1920).
 The situation deteriorated further after the annexation of the Julian March, especially after Benito Mussolini came to power (1922).
 In March 1923 the prefect of the Julian March prohibited the use of Croatian and Slovene in the administration, whilst their use in law courts was forbidden by Royal decree on 15 October 1925.

 The activities of Croatian and Slovenian societies and associations (Sokol, reading rooms, etc.) had already been forbidden during the occupation, but specifically so later with the Law on Associations (1925), the Law on Public Demonstrations (1926) and the Law on Public Order (1926).
 All Slovenian and Croatian societies and sporting and cultural associations had to cease every activity in line with a decision of provincial fascist secretaries dated 12 June 1927.
 On a specific order from the prefect of Trieste on 19 November 1928 the Edinost political society was also dissolved.
 Croatian and Slovenian co-operatives in Istria, which at first were absorbed by the Pula or Trieste Savings Banks, were gradually liquidated.

-At the same time, the Kingdom of Jugoslavia attempted a policy of forced assimilation against the Italian minority in Dalmatia.
+At the same time, the Kingdom of Yugoslavia attempted a policy of forced Croatisation against the Italian minority in Dalmatia.

 The majority of the Italian Dalmatian minority decided to transfer in the Kingdom of Italy.